padesso/tone/README.md

-# Audio Visualization and Synthesizer
+# Audio Visualization Effects Processor

 This project combines a WebGL-based audio visualization with an interactive effects pad.
 The audio and visualization are driven by **Tone.js** and **Three.js**.